-At the graduate level, the department offers the M.S. degree with a concentration in clinical/counseling or in industrial/organizational psychology.
+At the graduate level, the department offers the M.S. degree with a concentration in clinical/counseling psychology or in industrial/organizational psychology.
 Graduates are prepared to perform services in mental health settings, businesses, community colleges, government or industries that require graduate training in psychology at the subdoctoral level.

-The department also offers programs leading to the M.Ed. and Ed.S. degrees with a major in school counseling and the Ed.S. degree with a major in school psychology.
-These programs train and endorse program graduates specifically for employment in the public school setting.
+The department also offers programs leading to the M.Ed. and Ed.S. degrees with a major in school counseling.
+These programs train and endorse program graduates specifically for employment in the public school setting and community.
 Students in these programs are required to satisfy all Georgia Professional Standards Commission requirements for certification as a component part of the degree programs.
-These programs are approved by the Georgia Professional Standards Commission and the College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The Ed.S. program with a major in school psychology is also approved by the National Association of School Psychologists (NASP).
+These programs are approved by the Georgia Professional Standards Commission, and the College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The school counseling programs are approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).